Table of contents

 5. In the original instruments the triangle inlays under Gibson logo on the headstock are straight and symmetrical.
 In Chinese replicas these are totally crooked, of unequal size and slanted at different angles.

-The signature Les Paul models of a famous guitarist Slash had been released as more than ten modifications (Custom Shop, Snakepit, several Standard modifications, Goldtop, several Appetite for Destruction modifications, Rosso Corsa and Vermillion) from 1990 until 2013 in various runs of 4 to 1600 guitars.
+The signature Gibson Les Paul models of a famous guitarist Slash had been released as more than ten modifications such as Custom Shop, Snakepit, several Standard modifications, Goldtop, several Appetite for Destruction modifications, Rosso Corsa, Vermillion, several Anaconda modifications from 1990 until 2017 in various runs of 4 to 1600 guitars.
 All these instruments were based on the classic Gibson Les Paul Standard.

 Gibson Les Paul Slash Rosso Corsa (2013)